mircealungu/homepage/content/post/14-01-01-evolutionary-and-collaborative-software-architecture-recovery.md

 Our work on Softwarenaut has finally been published in the Science of Computer Programming.
-The paper ([pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?query=lung14a&display=bibtex),[citations](https://scholar.google.nl/scholar?cites=16074008290934254937&as_sdt=2005&sciodt=0,5&hl=en)) is summarized with the following highlights:

-➡ Softwarenaut is a visual, interactive architecture recovery tool which ➡ leverages evolution to support advanced filters and detailed views and ➡ enables sharing architectural views through an online view repository.
+The paper ([pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?query=lung14a&display=bibtex),[citations](https://scholar.google.nl/scholar?cites=16074008290934254937&as_sdt=2005&sciodt=0,5&hl=en)) introduces Softwarenaut, a visual, interactive architecture recovery tool which leverages evolutionary analysis to support source code understanding.
-➡ We illustrate the functionality of Softwarenaut through examples of its application.
-➡ We discuss architectural and tool-building aspects, and report on a usability study.
 """
 +++